tomxbarnesx/git-interview-baseline/README.md

 ## Working with remote branches with `git fetch` and `git pull`

 Git wouldn't be the programming game-changer it is, though, if all your branches stayed confined to your local machine.
-The real power of git is unlocked when you link your local branches to remote branches that live on the internet, generally on GitHub.
-Pushing your local branches there can allow entire teams to work on a single project, with everyone creating branches, commiting, and downloading new merged branches locally.
+The real power of git is unlocked when you link your local branches to remote branches that live on the internet, generally GitHub.
+Pushing your local branches there can allow entire teams to work on a single project, with everyone creating branches, commiting, and downloading and merging these branches.

 Whenever you want to update your local copy with all the branches that might have been added to the GitHub remote, you can type `git fetch`.